JIVE-TALK.COM

 This was fostered by the recognition of the art form jazz by the Academy and the public (better later than never).
 After almost 100 years of writing on jazz and its culture, in the 1990s it became the subject of intellectual discourse, while originally being conducted by the laymen, the collector, connoisseur, journalist and fan.
 And with the last overviews of books on jazz being published in the mid 1970s, Janice Greenberg has seen and probably felt the necessity for an updated bibliography.

 So this volume is the first in a conceived series on publication of the kind, each one covering a decade.
 This bibliography covers works “on” jazz and does not include – as may be expected by some readers – jazz fiction or jazz poetry.
-Being published as #61 of the influential “Studies in Jazz” series by Rutgers Institute of Jazz Studies it is only natural that Greenberg, a senior librarian, does quite a good job and offers a comprehensive and easily accessible subdivision of the more than 700 entries reaching from biographies, jazz styles, regions, photography to instruments in more than 40 categories.
+Being published as #61 of the influential “Studies in Jazz” series by Rutgers Institute of Jazz Studies it is only natural that Greenberg, a senior librarian, does quite a good job and offers a comprehensive and easily accessible subdivision of the more than 700 entries ranging from biographies, jazz styles, regions, photography to instruments in more than 40 categories.

 Review by Dr. A. Ebert (c) 2012